pcaressa/sjs/README.md

 - syntactical analyzer and compiler
 - virtual machine engine

-## The lexical analyzer
+### The lexical analyzer

-The lexical analyzer reduces to a single function `sjs_scan` to be used as
+The lexical analyzer reconsists in a single function `sjs_scan` to be used as

 ```javascript
 let token_list = sjs_scan(text);
 ```

-Text is any string containing the text of a Javascript program: this text is enclosed between braces to make a block out of it and then tokenized into a token list returned as value.
+Text is any string containing the text of a JavaScript program: this text is enclosed between braces to make a block out of it and then tokenized into a token list returned as value.
 The token list is an array of objects of the form

 ```javascript
 {